adrianfagerland/shell-repo/README.md

 # ReLU-NTNU Repository Template

+*This will be updated with `uv`.
+This approach is not recommended anymore*

 ## How to create a repo like this

 1. With poetry installed (`pip install poetry`), and in the folder where you wish to store your project, create a new project with: